cloudquery/cloudquery/website/tables/k8s/k8s_crds.md

 # Table: k8s_crds

-This table shows data for K8s Crds.
+This table shows data for Kubernetes (K8s) Custom Resource Definitions (CRDs).

 The primary key for this table is **uid**.